dom1torii/csradio-finds/README.md

 ## Credits
-https://www.youtube.com/@sd3mon for providing a lot of useful information and all the recordings
+https://www.youtube.com/@sd3mon for providing a lot of useful information and some of the recordings